Why Isn't Anyone Speaking Out In Defense Of 'Southern Charm' Star Thomas Ravenel?

 — FITSNews.com ???? (@fitsnews) May 22, 2018

 The woman nicknamed the “drink cart girl” on the first season of Southern Charm’s real name is Candace Yearwood Leaird, and she still lives in Charleston.
 Ravenel expressed regret at dumping Candace the day before they were supposed to tie the knot and spoke of her as “the one that got away.”
-Candace later ironically married the cousin on fellow cast member Kathryn Dennis.
+Candace later ironically married the cousin of fellow cast member Kathryn Dennis.

 Next was Danielle Tosi, who was engaged to Ravenel in 2011 after he served time in federal prison for cocaine charges.
 This relationship made the news after Ravenel sued Tosi for the return of an engagement ring, says the New York Daily News.
 Court documents say that Ravenel was seeking to get the diamond engagement ring, valued at $47.5k from Dr. Danielle Tosi, an anesthesiologist because he gave her the ring “as a symbol of and in sole consideration for the contemplated marriage.”